felipecastrosales/site/README.md

 <p align="center">
    This repository is under MIT license.
 You can see the <a href="https://github.com/felipecastrosales/site/blob/master/LICENSE">LICENSE</a> file for more details.

+   Please, avoid any usage from my keys and datas. 🚀
 </p>

 ---